Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 It is clever.

-It tries something bold.
+It tries something bold, and different.

 But it belongs in a price tier that does not match how most people think about hearing care, or what they need from us as a clinical team.